 So what's wrong with an occasional drink, especially if teens drink responsibly?
 Here's what the data says:

-Drinking isn't good for your grades: About 25 percent of college students report academic consequences of their drinking including missing class, falling behind, doing poorly on exams or papers, and receiving
+Drinking isn't good for grades: About 25 percent of college students report that drinking lead to missing classes, falling behind, doing poorly on exams or papers, and receiving

-Unsafe sex and rape usually happens after drinking: In a large study between 1998-2005, 97,000 students between the ages of 18 and 24 were victims of alcohol-related sexual assault or date rape.
+Unsafe sex and rape usually happen after drinking: In a large study between 1998-2005, 97,000 students between the ages of 18 and 24 were victims of alcohol-related sexual assault or date rape.
 400,000 students had unprotected sex and more than 100,000 students report having been too intoxicated to know if they consented to having sex (Hingson et al., 2009).

 You'll wind up in the ER: In the same study, 599,000 students between the ages of 18 and 24 were unintentionally injured under the influence of alcohol

 You can die: 1,825 college students between the ages of 18 and 24 died from alcohol-related unintentional injuries, including